Termite Treatment and Termite Inspection Services in & near Moreno Valley

 Termite Damage Statistics

-According to the United States Department of Agriculture (USDA), U.S. residents spend at least $1 billion on Formosan termite control and repairs each year.
-Some experts estimate the number is closer to $2 billion.
+According to an estimate by the United States Department of Agriculture (USDA), homeowners and renters in the U.S. spend a minimum of $1 billion on Formosan termite control and damage repairs annually.
+As per the calculation of some experts, the total spending could even be up to $2 billion.

 If you suspect you might have a termite infestation because you saw one or more of the tiny insects, you might be right.
 However, there are other warning signs you can look for just to be sure.